Hey, I’m Leon Zhao — a human-computer interaction researcher with a background in engineering and design.

 But along the way, I stumbled into something unexpected: I didn’t just want to animate digital worlds.
 I wanted to build ways to interact with them.

 That curiosity led me into extended reality (XR), then to robotics, and eventually to human-computer interaction (HCI).
 I became fascinated by how the digital and physical could be woven together — not just through pixels, but through sensors, motors, and even sewing machines.
-I started building wearable systems, experimenting with haptic feedback, and exploring how embodied interfaces could change the way we live, learn, and connect.

 Sept 2025 – Dec 2026